 Unlike the others illustrated here, the George Washington (1732-1799) bust was an open edition.
 It is 13” high on base.
 This was commissioned by the Bicentennial Council of the Thirteen Original States, whose logo appears on the medallion attached to the base.
 Made only in white bisque as shown, it was made for five years (1975-1980); its price went from $175 to $275 during that period.
 Sculpted by William Pae.

-Introduced in 1987 to commemorate the bicentennial of the United States Constitution, Mr. President shows George Washington holding a porcelain scroll on which is incised December 15, 1791 The Bill of Rights, first 10 amendments to the Constitution.
+Introduced in Spring 1987 to commemorate the bicentennial of the United States Constitution, Mr. President shows George Washington holding a porcelain scroll on which is incised December 15, 1791 The Bill of Rights, first 10 amendments to the Constitution.
 The base on which he stands, showing the first 13 states, is also used for the base of Cybis’ Noble Eagle sculpture.
-This sculpture is 17” tall and had a declared limited edition of 500.
-Its original issue price of $1,987 was the same as its introduction year, but rose to $2075 in 1988; the edition was closed before 1993.
+This sculpture is 13” tall and had a declared limited edition of 500.
+Its original issue price of $1,987 was the same as its introduction year.

 And finally, back to England for this portrait of the famous dandy Beau Brummel standing 15″ tall.
-This sculpture was offered at an auction in 2007, at which time it was mis-identified as being George Washington!
+This sculpture was offered at an auction in 2007, at which time it was wrongly identified as being George Washington!
 Well, that’s completely incorrect because everything about the piece — from hairstyle to every single item of clothing — absolutely screams English Regency Period, which was from 1811 to 1820.
 George Washington wouldn’t have been caught dead looking like this…. literally, because our first President died in 1799 at the age of 67.
 That said, this sculpture is a bit of an oddity because stylistically it looks like a 1960s-1970s piece and in fact his hands are actually cast from Ophelia‘s molds (1969-1974)!
 He is also one of only two Cybis studies that includes a plinth; the other accompanies the 1970s Enamored Prince Florimund seen in the Ballet post, although it is not the exact same plinth.